ztw17/programming-univbasics-4-nested-hashes-lab/README.md

 ## Objectives

-- Access data from a nested hash
+- Access data from a nested `Hash`
-- Add data to and change data within a nested hash
+- Add data to and change data within a nested `Hash`

 ## Introduction

-Now that we've seen some examples of nested hashes, the next step is to get more comfortable with using them.
-In this lab, we're going to practice accessing and updating data within a nested hash.
+Now that we've seen some examples of nested `Hash`es, the next step is to get more comfortable with using them.
+In this lab, we're going to practice accessing and updating data within a nested `Hash`.

 ## Instructions